thativam/online-snake/readme.md

    - For now, logs stats into a in memory db
    - Use some log library
 - Server:
-   - Initialize the module with a pom.xml(use master server as a model)
+   - Initialize the module with a pom.xml (use master server as a model) ✅
    - Must be only initialize/exclude by the master server
    - For now, logs stats into a in memory db
    - Use some log library
    - Just send/receive client menssages
 - Client
-   - Initialize the module with a pom.xml(use master server as a model)
+   - Initialize the module with a pom.xml(use master server as a model) ✅
    - Must send a request to master server to initialize a server
    - Must connect to the generate server and be able to communicate
    - For now, logs stats into a in memory db